chriswilley/linux-server-config/README.md

 The main Nginx configuration file is located at /etc/nginx/nginx.conf.
 I kept the default settings in this file.

 I added a config file for the catalog application, placing it in /etc/nginx/sites-available/catalog and creating a symlink in /etc/nginx/sites-enabled/.
 I removed the default symlink from that folder as well.
-I added location blocks in the file for /static (JavaScript, CSS, project images) and /media (uploaded user images) to serve files in those folder from Nginx rather than Apache to improve performance.
+I added location blocks in the file for /static (JavaScript, CSS, project images) and /media (uploaded user images) to serve files in those folders from Nginx rather than Apache to improve performance.
 I've placed comments in this config file for reference.

 ### apache/mod_wsgi